ArturoTarinVillaescusa/ansible-examples/kafka/README.md

 192.168.0.118 ansible_ssh_user=arturo
 ```

-Build the site with the following command:
+We can build the site with the following command:

 ```bash
 $ ansible-playbook kafka.yml --ask-sudo-pass -k --become --become-method=sudo
 ```

-#### Verifying the Deployment
+### 5.6 Verifying the Deployment
 ---------------------------------------------

 Once configuration and deployment has completed we can check our local kafka cluster